World of Warcraft: Classic

-World of Warcraft Classic is a 2019 massively multiplayer online role-playing game developed and published by Blizzard Entertainment.
+World of Warcraft: Classic is a 2019 massively multiplayer online role-playing game developed and published by Blizzard Entertainment.
 Running alongside the main version of the game, Classic recreates World of Warcraft in the vanilla state it was in before the release of its first expansion, The Burning Crusade.
 It was announced at BlizzCon 2017 and was released globally August 26, 2019.

 Various additional versions of Classic have since been released, including progression servers that have advanced sequentially through re-releases of the game’s first four expansions, seasonal servers featuring new or altered content distinct from the original game, a "20th Anniversary Edition" re-release of the original Classic and permadeath Hardcore servers.

 Gameplay

-Classic recreates the game in the state it was in during patch 1.12.1, c.
-September 2006, before the launch of The Burning Crusade expansion.
+Classic recreates the game in the state it was in during patch 1.12.1, circa September 2006, before the launch of The Burning Crusade expansion.
 The maximum level of the player characters is set to 60, all expansion content is absent, and almost all the gameplay mechanics of the original version have been exactly replicated.
-As the game's multiple expansions have dramatically changed the gameplay over time, Classic allows players to relive the original experience, albeit some modern interface and functional enhancements introduced in later expansions have been integrated, as well as re-patching of bugs and exploits that were present at the original release of patch 1.12.
+As the game's multiple expansions have dramatically changed the gameplay over time, Classic allows players to relive the original experience, although some modern interface and functional enhancements introduced in later expansions have been integrated, as well as re-patching of bugs and exploits that were present at the original release of patch 1.12.
+A big part of this version of World of Warcraft is the social factor which many players felt was lacking from more recent iterations of the game.

 Players can choose from the eight original races of World of Warcraft: humans, dwarves, gnomes, and night elves for the Alliance, and orcs, trolls, tauren, and the Forsaken for the Horde.
 The original nine classes are present: druid, hunter, mage, paladin, priest, rogue, shaman, warlock and warrior.
 As in the original version of the game, only Alliance players can become paladins, and only Horde players can become shamans.
 Races and classes added in the expansions are not available in the game.
 The game world is restored to its original, pre-Cataclysm state, and expansion areas such as Outland are not accessible.

 To emulate the original game's patch release cycle, content in Classic was released in phases.
 This means that game content originally released in patches, such as the Blackwing Lair, Ahn'Qiraj, and Naxxramas raids; battlegrounds like Warsong Gulch and Alterac Valley; and certain items and quests; became available after launch according to a six-phase schedule.
 Unlike the content patches for the original game, these phases did not modify the core game mechanics such as character abilities in any way; the game balance has been set to the 1.12.1 version of the game since release.